emmajanedrews/base-template/_posts/2017-04-21-how-assembly-bill-ab2299-affects-you-and-your-property.md

 Can you put your in-laws in the garage?

 Hopefully I've got your attention with that question!
-I actually wanted to address a new bill that passed in California which allows you to add a second unit to your property or convert your garage into livable space. **Here are the main bullet points you should understand:**
+It actually pertains to **a new bill that passed in California which allows you to add a second unit to your property and rent it out or convert your garage into livable space.&nbsp;**

+Here are the main bullet points you should understand:

-• Assembly bill AB2299 and senate bill SV1069 are the names.
-You'll need to do a little homework to see how they relate to what you can do with your specific property.
+* **Assembly bill AB2299 and senate bill SV1069** are the names.
+You'll need to do a little homework to see how they relate to what you can do with your specific property.&nbsp;

-• It was signed last year and took effect January 1st.
+* **Secondary units will now be referred to as 'accessory dwelling units,' or ADUs.** It was signed last year and took effect January 1st.
 Counties and cities are still figuring out the impact on certain areas.

-• Secondary units will now be referred to as 'accessory dwelling units,' or ADUs.

-**• There are some restrictions.** For example, you can't build the unit in front of your house and you can't add more than 50% of your existing home's square footage or up to 1,200 square feet.

-So how will this impact you?

-{% include pullquote.html %}

-Say you're in a condo right now and you're close to being able to afford a house but not quite there yet.
-If you find a house with a garage, you could convert it to livable space and possibly even rent it out, which cuts out a big part of a mortgage payment and makes it more affordable to move into a home.

-**It could also be helpful if you want to have family come live with you and you don't have the space right now.** If that's your in-laws, that could be a good thing or a bad thing!
+You can visit the LA County website's page on ADUs[link] to learn more.

+This bill is a result of a statewide need for more affordable housing and was done simply to make it easier for property owners to add more rentable space to their property.
+It aims to create more rentable space and in turn, increase the supply of affordable housing.

 This is just a general overview of this new bill, so if you have any questions, don't hesitate to give me a call or send me an email.
 I'm here to help.

+{% include pullquote.html %}